Aeonium tabuliforme 'Hime Meikyou' - Dinner Plate SucculentRegular price $22.00

-Soil: Well draining, mineral - Soil type x (please see our blog on soil requirements)
+Soil: Well draining, mineral - Succulent mix (please see our blog on soil requirements)

 Fertiliser: As directed on your fertiliser of choice.
 Fortnightly or monthly during the growing season (please see our blog on plant food) These plants are winter active, summer dormant.